 For dinner new sticky rice is made.
 Any left over sticky rice is added to the steaming process about halfway through, and is subsequently consumed first.

 It's important to note two points.
-1) This cycle goes for sticky rice only, not for Jasmine rice.
-2) The traditional method of keeping steamed sticky rice at room temperature for a good part of the day does not match official advice to store cooked rice in the refrigerator within 2 hours.
+1) This cycle goes for white sticky rice only, not for brown sticky rice and Jasmine rice.
+2) The traditional method of keeping steamed white sticky rice at room temperature for a good part of the day does not match official advice to store cooked rice in the refrigerator within 2 hours.